artcuddy/project3-enigma/README.md

 buildpacks can be found in the documentation.
 To check the buildpack for the project you can enter heroku buildpacks in the terminal.

-* Click either **Enable Automatic Deploys** for automatic deployment when you push updates to Github.
+* Click **Enable Automatic Deploys** for automatic deployment when you push updates to Github.

 * Select the correct branch for deployment from the drop-down menu and click **Deploy Branch** for manual deployment.